 4. New Product Development

-The Group continuously endeavors to develop new technology and new products.
-The success of new technology and product development efforts cannot be guaranteed.
-The Group may not be able to offer new technologies and products that meet the needs of its customers or launch new products in a timely fashion.
+The Group continuously endeavors to develop new technology, products and services.
+The success of these development efforts cannot be guaranteed.
+The Group may not be able to offer new technologies and products that meet the needs of its customers or launch new products and services in a timely fashion.
 The Group may also fail to keep pace with rapid changes in technological innovation and changing customer needs.
-If the Group were to fail to develop competitive new products, this could hamper its future growth and profitability or otherwise affect its operating results.
+If the Group were to fail to develop competitive new products and services, this could hamper its future growth and profitability or otherwise affect its operating results.

 5. Intellectual Property